Ethical Wildlife Tourism: A Guide for Responsible Adventure Seekers

 Want to get up close and personal with wildlife?
 It's exciting, but some activities can harm the animals we love.
 Here's how to make ethical choices when planning your next wildlife adventure.

 Swimming with wild dolphins can be an amazing experience, but it's crucial to ensure it doesn't harm them.
 For example, disturbing spinner dolphins during their resting period in places like Hawaii is unethical.
-These dolphins need to rest during the day to hunt effectively at night.
+These dolphins rely on this daytime rest to conserve energy for their nocturnal hunting.

 Whale watching can be a fantastic way to see these majestic creatures, but it's essential to respect their space.
 Ensure boats keep a respectful distance and approach slowly from the regulated angle.

 Avoid boats that speed toward whales and get too close, causing them to dive and swim away.
+This behavior can cause significant stress, disrupt feeding or breeding patterns, and even lead to injury.
 Choose companies that prioritize the wellbeing of the whales and adhere to local whale watching guidance.
 When whale watching is done right, you'll see more natural behaviors.

 Elephant rides are never okay because of the pain, spinal damage, and abuse the animals undergo.
 A study of 3,000 elephants in the wildlife tourism industry by World Animal Protection found that 75% lived in ‘severely cruel’ conditions.